-Lab Reports (60% of grade): The first draft (covering the open-field experiment) is worth 5% and the second draft (covering the inhibitory-avoidance experiment) is worth 10% of your final course grade.
+Drafts and final papers (60% of grade): The first draft (covering the open-field experiment) is worth 5% and the second draft (covering the inhibitory-avoidance experiment) is worth 10% of your final course grade.
 The final revised OF paper is worth 20% and the final revised IA paper is worth 25% of your final course grade.
 Scientific writing is an acquired skill that is learned through much writing and revision.
 Therefore, as students progress along the writing process, grades based on writing become increasingly weighted.
 Student papers are assigned a grade based on a grading rubric posted on eLearning and available to students.
 The grading rubric details all aspects of the paper as well as possible point deductions.
-Papers are graded for formatting, grammar, comprehension, and content.
-Papers MUST be typed- papers that are not typed will not be accepted or graded.
+Papers are graded for formatting, grammar, comprehension, and c o n t e n t .
+Papers must be typed- papers that are not typed will not be accepted or graded; this will result in a zero for that assignment.
+DRAFTS/PAPERS deemed INCOMPLETE will NOT be REVISED or commented on, but will be GRADED.